 After that, the wind was still pretty light (under 8 knots, I'd say) but it was a gorgeous day and we had a couple more hours to play, so we decided to head for the S marker.
 Just then, we saw Dave's boat.
 He was out with a class, so we headed over toward him.
 When we got close enough, we challenged him to race us to S, but he said he needed to head back into the channel and invited us to race him back to the marina.
 We weren't ready to head in yet, though, so we headed over to S by ourselves.

 After finding S without a problem, we decided to try to find X. It was easier than usual to see the racing markers with no waves, but it took a while to get close to it.
-By the time we got close enough to see X, it was after 4pm, and we decided to head back in.

 By then, the wind had all but died.
 We were getting about 1-3 knots.
 So we begrudgingly started the engine and became a stinkpot for a few minutes.
 We quickly passed marker 12, and by the time we got into the channel, the wind had come up a bit.
 So we sailed down the channel and back into the marina.